A bond is a written promise to repay borrowed money with interest at some future date, usually several years or more after the date of issue.

-Several common terms have special meaning when they refer to bond purchase, including terms such as par value, source, and price.
+Several common terms have special meaning when they refer to bond purchase, including "par value," "source," and "price."

-When bonds are bought in the secondary market, of course, the purchase price goes to the previous bondholder, not the issuer.
+When investors buy bonds in the secondary market, of course, the purchase price goes to the previous bondholder, not the issuer.

 The bond price is the price investors pay to purchase a bond, whether bought directly from the issuing entity or bought in the secondary market

-When the investor buys new bond issue directly from the issuing company or government entity, the selling price is usually close to its par value (face value).
-During its life, however, the market price can and probably will fluctuate, depending on a number of factors.
+When the investor buys a new bond issue directly from the issuing company or government entity, the selling price is usually close to its par value (face value).
+During its life, however, the market price can and probably will fluctuate, depending on several factors.